From my travel memoir, American Borders

 That afternoon the deal was sealed because who should come rolling into camp but a lanky traveler on a bicycle, eyes wild and blue in a tanned, freckled face.
 His hair was long and streaked by the sun from nine months traveling in Southern Europe.
 As he went about a long-practiced routine of setting up camp, I admired the strength of his body from bicycling thousands of miles, the economy of his movements, his competence, independence, and calm demeanor.
 We made small talk that afternoon but by evening we were making wild love in my tent.
 It was as if I had summoned him; a pagan god to help me begin my new life.

-We stayed in Carcassone for two more days and then he climbed on the back of my motorcycle and we skirted the Pyrenees and headed toward the Atlantic Coast.
+We stayed in Carcassonne for two more days.
+He left his bike in the care of the proprietor and and climbed on the back of my motorcycle We skirted the Pyrenees and headed toward the Atlantic Coast.
 The motorcycle engine rumbled as his hands lightly held my hips, wandering, searching, making me laugh hysterically.
 I rode aggressively, taking curves fearlessly, speeding on the highways and bumping down rough roads.
 We camped wherever we landed, on beaches or woods or outside the walls of ancient villages.

-He was a quiet man who busied himself with cleaning the camp stove, meticulously organizing items in their proper places, and carving small shapes from bones he’d found on a Greek beach.
-He gave me one, a curved ellipse that fit my thumb.
-I rubbed it like a genie’s lamp.
-His voice was soft but his words were deliberate, well enunciated, a habit acquired from having to speak slowly and clearly to foreigners for nine months.
+He was a quiet man who busied himself with cleaning the camp stove, meticulously organizing items in their proper places, and carving small shapes from bones he'd collected on a Greek beach.
+He gave me one, a curved ellipse that exactly fit my thumb.
+I rubbed it like a genie's lamp.
+His voice was soft but his words were deliberate, well-enunciated, a habit acquired from speaking slowly and clearly to foreigners for nine months.
 We did not talk about knowing each other in the future.